codedstructure/svgdx/docs/mdbook/src/tutorial/auto_styles.md

 connector element (line or polyline with `start` and `end` attributes) the arrowhead appears at the point pointing toward the `end` point.

+### `d-flow`
+Animates (using CSS) the `stroke-dashoffset` property, to provide the appearance of flowing lines.
+The simple `d-flow` property adds the equivalent of `d-dash` by default, but providing the `d-dot` property will override this.

+Different speeds can be provided by using the suffixes `slower`, `slow`, `fast` or `faster`, and the direction can be reversed by providing the *additional* class `d-flow-rev`.
+For a 'dotted fast reverse flow', use `class="d-dot d-flow-fast d-flow-rev"`.

+This style provides interesting effects beyond lines - try on circles with radius a multiple of pi.

 ## Shadows and gradients

 ### `d-softshadow` / `d-hardshadow`